-Robustness.
-The aforementioned assumption that the REE outcome is efficient is conceptually appealing because it isolates bounded rationality as the only source of distortion.
+The assumption that the REE outcome is efficient is conceptually appealing because it isolates bounded rationality as the only source of distortion.
 But it stretches our ZLB application.
 In that context, it makes more sense to let the REE outcome be inefficiently low.
-We explain how this enriches the optimal communication strategy without however upsetting our main lesson.
+We explain how this enriches the optimal communication strategy without upsetting our main lesson.

-Our (and the related literature's) preferred departure from REE amounts to having agents systematically under-estimate the responses of others.
-Assuming the opposite bias, or a form of over-extrapolation, flips the sign of the distortion of behavior under both communication strategies.
+4. The discussion here concentrates on the Keynesian cross, but as explained in Section VI there is an additional GE force working in the same direction: the feedback between aggregate spending, inflation, and real interest rates.
+Accordingly, the degree of strategic complementarity increases not only with the slope of the Keynesian cross but also with the slope of the Phillips curve.
+Our (and the related literature's) preferred departure from REE amounts to having agents systematically underestimate the responses of others.
+Assuming the opposite bias, or a form of overextrapolation, flips the sign of the distortion of behavior under both communication strategies.
 But it does not upset the comparative static of its magnitude with respect to the strength of the GE feedback.
 It follows that Theorem 2 is robust to both kinds of bias.
-Similarly, a policymaker who suspects that the public "does not fully understand GE" but is not sure of the precise mis-specification thereof could still apply our main lesson.
+Similarly, a policy maker who suspects that the public "does not fully understand GE" but is not sure of the precise misspecification thereof could still apply our main lesson.

 At the same time, our insights hinge on a departure from full rationality as opposed to pure "noise" or rational inattention.
-In particular, if we allow agents to observe noisy signals of the policy communications (as, e.g., in Morris and Shin, 2002) but maintain REE, we also maintain the irrelevance of the form of forward guidance for implementability.
+In particular, if we allow agents to observe noisy signals of the policy communications (as in Morris and Shin 2002) but maintain REE, we also maintain the irrelevance of the form of forward guidance for implementability.

 Last but not least, our lessons are robust to introducing measurement error, policy trembles, and uncertain fundamentals.
 These elements, which are the focus of the classics by Poole (1970) and Weitzman (1974), naturally enter the costs and benefits of different policy options.
-But unlike our approach they do not tie the optimal choice to the relative importance of PE and GE effects.
+Unlike our approach, they do not tie the optimal choice to the relative importance of PE and GE effects.